 Congratulations!
-You chose to adopt a new pet who will no doubt become a cherished member of your family.
+You chose to buy a new pet who will no doubt become a cherished member of your family.
 You have probably already spent many, many hours choosing the right breed for your individual needs.
 And now you are ready to make the next crucial decision: How do you find the right dog breeder?
 There may be many breeders working with the breed of your dreams.
-What should you look out for to find the right dog breeder?
+What should you look out for to find the right one?
 This article will provide you with the essential information for finding a trustworthy seller and avoiding scams.

 As a first step, you should start with thorough research on dog breeders that work with your desired breed.
 One way to tackle this research is by going online and googling the breed of your choice.
 Another option is to ask other dog owners or contact your local vet and ask for personal recommendations.
 Depending on where you live and the breed you are looking for, the perfect breeder may not be in your local area or even in your state.